List of Beast Wars characters

-This is a sortable list of characters and toys in the Beast Wars franchise, which is part of the larger Transformers franchise from Hasbro.
+This is a list of characters in the Beast Wars franchise, which is part of the larger Transformers franchise from Hasbro.
 This includes characters appearing in an animated series, comics or video games.
 This does not include characters only appearing in collector's club or convention-related comics (from 3H or Fun Publications), or toy-only characters.
 Appearances within the Beast Wars Sourcebook are not counted as appearances within IDW fiction for purposes of this table, as the Beast Wars Sourcebook was an attempt to include all characters from all Beast Wars fiction.

-Using this table

-Headings in this table are abbreviated to make the list more manageable.
-Meanings for the abbreviations are listed in the below key.
-Any entry that requires a more specific explanation has a footnote attached, the full text of which can be found in the notes section.
-Listings under "Toys" either link to the toy section of a character's article, or contain a list of related toys.
-By default, these lists are hidden, and can be displayed by clicking the link that says [show].
-Entries with ? are placeholders for information that has not yet been added.

-List

-Beast Wars and Beast Machines characters

-A list of characters who appeared in both the Beast Wars and Beast Machines show.